To properly reseed a lawn full of weeds, follow these steps:

 Immediately after you cover your grass seed, give it some water.
 Water for 10 minutes with a sprinkler.
 Then, continue watering your lawn twice daily until the grass seed sprouts.
 Keep these twice-daily watering sessions brief.
 5 to 10 minutes of watering in the morning, followed by 5 to 10 minutes of watering in the late afternoon.
-This is essential because grass seed dies very quickly without water.
+This is essential because grass seed without water will quickly die.

 - Water your lawn for 10 minutes after you cover the seed with compost.

 - Provide twice-daily water until the grass seed begins to sprout.

 - Be careful with your new grass seed to help it survive.